ba-st/Ansible/docs/GettingStarted.md

 # Getting started with Ansible

+Ansible implements two of the major versions of the AMQP.
+AMQP is a programmable protocol and supports several communication schemes, we'll illustrate a few of this patterns with a set of tutorials.

 Let's start preparing our environment, the first thing you'll do is install RabbitMQ.
 We have chosen RabbitMQ as our messaging broker since it was designed with AMQP 0-9-1 as its central protocol.

 ## Installing RabbitMQ